barthusz/bludit/README.md

-Some minor improvements for the backend interface of Bludit.
+Some minor styling improvements for the backend interface of Bludit.
+I actually loved the old backend styling of Bludit more then the new.
+So I decided to write a small plugin which brings the styling more in line of the original.